Revisiting the last Man Utd XI picked by Sir Alex Ferguson in May 2013

 The former Japan international returned to Borussia Dortmund in 2014 and spent another five years with the Bundesliga side, making 145 appearances in all competitions.

-He then had a brief spell at Spanish outfit Real Zaragoza and earlier this summer joined Sint-Truiden.
+He then had a brief spell at Spanish outfit Real Zaragoza and joined Sint-Truiden this summer.

 Scholes left United alongside Ferguson at the end of the 2012-13 season and now works as a TV pundit.